yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-Started.md

 npm install -g yo
 ```

-This will automatically install `grunt` and `bower` for you, if you use a new enough version of npm.
+This will automatically install `grunt` and `bower` for you, if you are using npm 1.2.10 or above.
 You can also install those manually: `npm install -g grunt-cli bower`.

 If you have installed Grunt globally in the past, you will need to remove it first: `npm uninstall -g grunt`